 Balance cholesterol.
 There is a large amount of beneficial fatty acids found in quail eggs that can help boost your heart health.
-In fact, 60% of the fat in quail eggs is made up of the “good” form of cholesterol.
-This helps your body balance the negative effects of “bad” cholesterol.
+In fact, 60% of the fat in quail eggs is made up of "good" fats (monounsaturated and polyunsaturated) and can help affect cholesterol levels positively.

 Cleanse your body.
 Our environment today contains toxins, pollutants, and heavy metals.
 Eating quail eggs may help get rid of toxins in your bloodstream.
 One study suggested that quail eggs helped prevent toxicity-caused liver damage in rats.
 Scientists are hopeful that the same results can be achieved for humans, but studies are still ongoing.

 Boost immunity.
-Everyday our body works hard to fight off free radicals that can damage cells, causing illness and aging.
-Quail eggs contain large amounts of vitamin C and vitamin A, which can help neutralize free radicals and protect your health.
+Every day our body works hard to fight off free radicals that can damage cells, causing illness and aging.
+Quail eggs contain large amounts of vitamin A, which can help neutralize free radicals and protect your health.

 Treat allergies.
 Quail eggs contain large amounts of ovomucoid protein – a protein that acts as a natural anti-allergenic.
 It helps the body fight off congestion, inflammation, and other symptoms caused by an allergic reaction.

 Increase energy.
 Quail eggs are a great source of protein which helps give your body a boost of energy, especially when paired with a carbohydrate.
 This can be an effective alternative to caffeine or other stimulants when combined with a balanced, nutrient-filled diet.